IonutBajescu/sylar/README.md

 	exit('Sorry, your IP is blocked by our WAF :(');
 }

-echo 'code protected from evil guys';
+echo 'this code is protected from evil guys';
 ```

+### Installation method
+You can install the Syler package through composer, run the following command:
-You can install Security Listener with `composer require ionut/securitylistener:*`
+`composer require ionut/securitylistener:*`

 License